sayakoftheleaf/Aruki/README.md

 ## Last implemented :
 - Separated the Module that only handled moves from the game engine
-- Tested withinBoard, findPositionOf and copyBoard
+- Tested withinBoard, positionOf and copyBoard
+- Coded and tested makeNonCaptureMove
+- Tested pushSquares - not sure what the flag variable even is.
+Need to figure that out
+- Fixed a massive bug in computePawnMoves
+- Coded and fixed computeEvolution

 ## TODO: